goldsborough/lru-cache/README.md

 2. They provide fast access only to the `key()`.
 Accessing the value requires a hash table lookup the first time an iterator is dereferenced.
 3. They can be constructed from unordered iterators!
 This means writing something like `typename LRU::Cache<int, int>::OrderedIterator i(unordered_iterator)` will work and is fast.

-It is also noteworthy dereferencing an iterator will not change the order of elements in the cache.
+Dreferencing an iterator will not change the order of elements in the cache.

 ### Statistics